Memory-Efficient Sequential Pattern Mining with Hybrid Tries: Numerical Results

+For our numerical tests, we evaluated the effect of different data set models on the performance of state-of-the-art mining algorithms in large-scale SPM.
+We use PrefixSpan by \citet{han2001prefixspan}, which forms the basis of almost all state-of-the-art vector-based prefix-projection algorithms, and TreeMiner \citep{rizvee2020tree}, which is the only available trie model for SPM.
+Note that TreeMiner uses several additional mining techniques, such as co-occurrence information of events \citep{fournier2014fast} for faster SPM, which are not implemented in our mining algorithms for a base-case comparison.
+Nonetheless, any such algorithmic enhancement developed for time efficiency in the rich literature of SPM can also be implemented on our models without loss of generality.

-All algorithms are coded in C++ and executed on a PC with an Intel Xeon processor W-2255, 128GB of memory, and Ubuntu 20.04.1 as the operating system.\footnote{The BDTrie and SDTrie algorithms are open source and available at \href{https://github.com/aminhn/BDTrie}{https://github.com/aminhn/BDTrie}} We limit all tests to use one core of the CPU.
-All instances are mined under a minimum support threshold $\minthr \in \lbrace 10\%, 8\%, 6\%, 4\%, 2\%, 0.5\%\rbrace$.
+All algorithms were coded in C++ and executed on a PC with an Intel Xeon W-2255 processor, 256GB of memory, and Ubuntu 20.04.1 operating system.\footnote{Our algorithms are open source and available at \href{https://github.com/aminhn/BDTrie}{https://github.com/aminhn/BDTrie}} Note that our system memory is considerably higher than an average PC, often ranging between 8-32GB.
+We limit all tests to one core of the CPU and a 36,000-second time limit.